sagemath/sagewiki_to_gh-2022-10-10/days73.md

 == Talks ==

  * '''symbolic vs numerics in Sage''' (tutorial, wednesday 15:30 - 17:00, Vincent Delecroix)
    There are many ways to deal with numbers within Sage (algebraic numbers, floating points, intervals, ...).
-We will present and illustrate pros and cons of all of them.
-We will also spend some time on how to perform numerical computations in Sage: root finding, integration, solving ordinary differential equations.
+We will present and illustrate pros and cons of all of them on some concrete problems: root finding, integration, solving ordinary differential equations.

  * [[https://github.com/videlec/sage-flatsurf|Flatsurf]] (demo, ¿when?,  Pat Hooper)